 There are a lot of ways to make everyday tasks easier and less tiring.
 Talk to your physical or occupational therapist about trying some of the following tools.

-- Tub bench
+- Tub bench or shower chair

 - Hand-held shower head